 Students are required to attend and actively engage in individual supervision (as described in CO4. above) that averages one hour per week with CACREP-qualified supervisors.
 (CACREP 3.
-H.) All individual supervision hours must be tracked in Titanium Schedule.
+H.) All individual supervision hours must be tracked in Elevate and/or Titanium Schedule.
 Engagement in individual supervision includes being on time, being prepared (having a video clip pre-selected, having questions about clients ready, etc.), and getting supervision log signed weekly.
-Grades are assigned based on attendance records in Titanium and feedback from your individual supervisor at the end of the supervision term.
+Grades are assigned based on attendance records in Elevate and/or Titanium and feedback from your individual supervisor at the end of the supervision term.